 The expansion of the Universe stretches the wavelengths of photons, causing spectral lines to shift to longer (redder) wavelengths.
 The redshift of a source is thus a measure of its distance, and the epoch at which the light was emitted.
-The frontier for spectroscopically-confirmed galaxies is currently at a redshift of 7.5, when the Universe was roughly 700 million years old, and plausible candidates have been identified as far back as z = 11, but have not yet been confirmed.
+The frontier for spectroscopically-confirmed galaxies is currently at a redshift of around 8, when the Universe was a little over 600 million years old, and plausible candidates have been identified as far back as z = 11, but have not yet been confirmed.

 The motivation for finding and studying the most distant galaxies is three-fold.
 Firstly, astronomers are inspired to undertake a census of the first galaxies seen in the first few hundred million years after the Big Bang.
 This curiosity for exploration is fundamental to science and has driven astronomy to major discoveries in the past; it also excites great public interest.
 Secondly, and more fundamentally, hydrogen in intergalactic space is ionized by a redshift of about 6, whereas it was fully neutral soon after the time the microwave radiation emerged.
 At some point there was a landmark event called cosmic reionization, akin to a phase transition in the intergalactic medium (IGM), when hydrogen became ionized.
 Most astronomers suspect this event was closely related to the birth of the first galactic systems that released copious amounts of ionizing ultraviolet photons.
 Prior to reionization, hydrogen was still in atomic form and the Universe was devoid of any light emitting celestial sources – a period commonly termed the Dark Ages.
 Pinpointing when and how the Dark Ages ended, and finding the sources responsible for cosmic reionization is necessary to complete the story of galaxy evolution.
 Thirdly, the physical processes which accelerate or inhibit the cooling and collapse of hydrogen gas clouds into young galaxies at these early times provide the seeds from which later, more massive, galaxies such as our own Milky Way assembled.
 Although theory makes predictions of how these early systems grew and evolved, it is currently not directly tested by observations.